severalnines/docs/user-guide/mysql/manage.rst

 Galera arbitrator daemon (:term:`garbd`) can be installed to avoid network partitioning/split-brain scenarios.

+Create a new Garbd instance
+'''''''''''''''''''''''''''

-* **Host**
+* **Garbd Address**
-	- A new host or select a host from the list.
+	- Manually specify the new garbd hostname or IP address or select a host from the list.
 That host cannot be an existing Galera node.

+* **CmdLine**
+	- Garbd command line used to start garbd process on the target node.

 * **Install Garbd**
 	- Starts the installation of garbd.

+Add an existing Garbd instance
+''''''''''''''''''''''''''''''

+* **Garbd Address**
+	- Manually specify the new garbd hostname or IP address or select a host from the list.
+That host cannot be an existing Galera node.

+* **Port**
+    - Garbd port.
+Default is 4567.

+* **CmdLine**
+	- Garbd command line used to start garbd process on the target node.

+* **Install Garbd**
+	- Starts the import of garbd.

+Remove Garbd
+'''''''''''''

 * **Remove**
 	- Remove the selected garbd node.
 This will:

 		1. Stop garbd service on that node.
 		2. Remove the process monitoring and node from ClusterControl.